Amndeep7/mass_mentioner/README.md

 # Mass Mentioner

 Mention reddit users enmass without having to manually create all the comments.
+The mentions will be in chained comments with the first sharing the same parent comment (or post if the comment is top level) of the comment that has the flag.

 ## Usage server side